gregbo/mininet_frr/make_vm/README.md

 ### Install FRR Configuration Files

-While the mininet scripts do not run an FRR instance in the default namespace, we can install the FRR configuration files to provide a complete install of FRR.
+While the mininet scripts do not run an FRR instance in the default namespace, we install the FRR configuration files to provide a complete install of FRR.

 ```
 sudo install -m 775 -o frr -g frr -d /var/frr